exceptionless/Website/content/news/2015/2015-06-17-the-power-of-real-time-project-settings.md

 [<img loading="lazy" class="alignright wp-image-13327 size-medium" style="margin-left: 15px; margin-bottom: 15px;" src="/assets/project-settings-page-300x209.png" alt="Exceptionless Client Configuration Settings" width="300" height="209" data-id="13327" srcset="/assets/project-settings-page-300x209.png 300w, /assets/project-settings-page.png 813w" sizes="(max-width: 300px) 100vw, 300px" />](/assets/project-settings-page.png)

 Before we get started with more of an explanation and an example, we need to add a new key and value.
-To do so, we go to `Admin > Projects` in our Exceptionless Dashboard, select the project we are working on, then go to the &#8220;Settings&#8221; tab.
+To do so, we go to `Admin > Projects` in our Exceptionless Dashboard, select the project we are working on, then go to the "Settings" tab.

-This is where we can add a &#8220;New Client Configuration,&#8221; which simply consists of the key and value.
+This is where we can add a "New Client Configuration," which simply consists of the key and value.
 For the example below, we'll add the (fictional) `enableLogSubmission` key and set it to `true`.

 ## How it Works